nekituall/Anfisa_app_from_Yandex/README.md

 # testbatch

-Here is final vsersion of programm from Ya.Practicum Python tutorial
+Here is final version of programm from Ya.Practicum Python tutorial